New Patients 757-216-9914

 Tooth Loss

-Advanced gum disease can lead to tooth loss.
-As gums pull away from the teeth, pockets form.
-These pockets become infected, damaging the bone and tissue that hold teeth in place.
-Eventually, teeth may become loose and fall out.
-Tooth loss affects not only your smile but also your ability to chew and speak properly.
+Advanced gum disease can cause your gums to pull away from your teeth.
+This stage forms pockets that easily become infected.
+Over time, this can damage the bone and tissue that hold your teeth in place.
+Eventually, your teeth may become loose and fall out.

-Replacing missing teeth can be costly and time-consuming.
-Preventing tooth loss through good oral hygiene and regular dental visits is the best approach.
+Tooth loss doesn’t just affect your smile, it can also make it harder to chew and speak properly.
+Replacing missing teeth can be expensive and time-consuming, so preventing tooth loss through good oral hygiene is the best approach.